dakrauth/when/README.md

 EOF
 ```

-Now, verify your configuration by doing:
+Now, verify the configuration by doing:

 ```console
 $ when --config
 ```

-At the top of the output, you should see a line similar to the following:
+At the top of the output there should be a line similar to the following:

 ```console
 # Read from /path/to/pwd/.whenrc.toml